electric-eloquence/gulp4-run-sequence/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]
 [![License][license-image]][license-url]

+Run a sequence of tasks, in the order you specify, as part of a greater task.
-This package aims to help gulp tasks coded in gulp 3 syntax run in gulp 4.
+(This package aims to help gulp tasks coded in gulp 3 syntax run in gulp 4.)

 ### Use